Deepak020202/90DaysOfDevOps/Solution.md

 3. **Document in `solution.md`:**
-   - Include examples of resource dependencies and lifecycle configurations in your code.
+#### Include examples of resource dependencies and lifecycle configurations in your code.
+--->
+`depends_on    = [aws_security_group.web_sg]`
+- Ensures AWS EC2 instance is launched only after the security group is created.
+- Prevents errors like: “Security group not found.”

-   - Explain how these settings prevent downtime during updates.
+#### Explain how these settings prevent downtime during updates.
+--->
+- Protects critical infrastructure (e.g., databases, backup buckets) from being deleted.
+- Forces the user to manually remove this lifecycle rule before Terraform can delete the resource.

 **Interview Questions:**
-- How does Terraform handle resource dependencies?
+#### How does Terraform handle resource dependencies?
+--->
+- Terraform handles resource dependencies automatically through dependency graphing, and manually using the depends_on keyword.
+- Sometimes resources are not directly referenced, but one still needs to wait for the other.
+In such cases, use depends_on.

-- Can you explain the purpose of the `create_before_destroy` lifecycle argument?
+#### Can you explain the purpose of the `create_before_destroy` lifecycle argument?

----
+--->
+- When a resource needs to be replaced (for example, changing an immutable attribute like an AMI in an EC2 instance), Terraform by default:
+- Destroys the old resource.
+- Then creates the new one.

+- This can cause downtime if the old resource is in production (e.g., EC2 instance, load balancer, etc.).
+- With create_before_destroy = true, Terraform does this instead:
+- Creates the new resource first.Once it’s successfully created, it destroys the old one.

 ## Task 6: Infrastructure Drift Detection and Change Management